DerrickMura/YoutubeClone/README.md

 Acknowledgements 👏

-We would like to express our gratitude to the developers and maintainers of the open-source libraries and tools that made this project possible.
+We would like to express our gratitude to the open-source libraries and tools that made this project possible.

 Thank you for showing interest in the YouTube Clone web app!
 We hope you enjoy using it as much as I enjoyed building it.
 If you have any questions or feedback, feel free to reach out to us.
 Happy video watching! 🎉📺